WebFuzzing/EvoMaster/README.md

         find faults in them.

-* *Academic Collaborations*: we are keen to hear from students and researchers that want to collaborate on topic in which _EvoMaster_ can be used on, or extended for.
+* *Academic Collaborations*: we are keen to hear from students and researchers that want to collaborate on topics in which _EvoMaster_ can be used on, or extended for.
-  For example, it is possible have visiting PhD students in our lab.
+  For example, it is possible to have visiting PhD students in our lab.
   However, all communications about academic collaborations should not be done here on GitHub, but rather by email, directly to Prof. A. Arcuri.